-SUBMISSION TIMING The State requires us to submit a snapshot of billed claims, extracted from our database approximately 20 days following the close of the calendar year quarter.
-Any discharged patient encounters not billed by this cut-off date will not be included in the quarterly submission.
-Claims billed in the subsequent quarter for discharges of a previous quarter will be submitted to the State in the subsequent quarter's submission.
 It should also be noted that the payer might deny all or part of a bill for which an adjustment might be made on our internal data systems.
 The process of appealing a denied claim or service and coming to final resolution can take as long as a year to resolve with a payer.
-Obviously any outcome of these processes would not be reflected in a quarter's data.
+Obviously any outcome of these processes would not be reflected in a quarters data.
 OMISSION OF OBSERVATION PATIENTS The reported data only include inpatient status cases.
 For various conditions, such as chest pain, there are observation patients that are treated effectively in a short non-inpatient stay and are never admitted into an inpatient status.
 The ratio for Methodist Medical Center is about 1.73 observation patients for every 10 inpatients.
 Thus, calculations of inpatient volumes and length of stay may not include all patients treated in our hospital.
 DIAGNOSIS AND PROCEDURES The state and billing regulations require us to submit diagnoses and procedures in ICD-9-CM standard codes.
 The hospital can code up to 25 diagnosis codes and 25 procedure codes.
 The state data submission requirements limit us to the first nine diagnosis codes and the first six procedure codes.
-As a result, the data sent by us do meet state requirements but may not reflect all the codes an individual patient's record may have been assigned.
-Approximately 20% of Methodist Medical Center's patient population have more than nine diagnoses and/or six procedures assigned.
-Therefore, those patients with multiple diseases and conditions (more diagnoses and procedures) are less accurately reflected by the 1450 format.
+As a result, the data sent by us do meet state requirements but may not reflect all the codes an individual patients record may have been assigned.
+Approxi mately 20% of Methodist Medical Centers patient population have more than nine diagnoses and/or six procedures assigned.

+Therefore, those patients with multiple diseases and conditions (more Page 26 diagnoses and procedures) are less accurately reflected by the 1450 format.
 It then stands to reason that hospitals, which treat sicker patients, are likewise less accurately reflected.
-Further, true total volumes for a diagnosis or procedure may not be represented by the State's data file, which therefore make percentage calculations such as mortality rates or severity of illness adjustments inaccurate.
-Methodist Medical Center adheres to national coding standards but it should be noted that coding cannot establish cause and effect (ie. Infection coded, but does not identify whether present upon admission or developed in-house; fall coded, but does not identify whether the fall occurred prior to or during hospitalizations.).
-It is also difficult to distinguish between a co-morbidity and a complication.
+Further, true total volumes for a diagnosis or procedure may not be represented by the States data file, which therefore make percentage calculations such as mortality rates or severity of illness adjustments inaccurate.